Poniatowa concentration camp

 Poniatowa concentration camp in the town of Poniatowa in occupied Poland, 36 km west of Lublin, was established by the SS in the latter half of 1941, initially to hold Soviet prisoners of war following Operation Barbarossa.
 By mid-1942, about 20,000 Soviet POWs had perished there from hunger, disease and executions.
 The camp was known at that time as the Stalag 359 Poniatowa.
 Afterwards, the Stammlager was redesigned and expanded as a concentration camp to provide slave labour supporting the German war effort, with workshops run by the SS Ostindustrie (Osti) on the grounds of the prewar Polish telecommunications equipment factory founded in the late 1930s.
 Poniatowa became part of the Majdanek concentration camp system of subcamps in the early autumn of 1943.
-The wholesale massacre of its mostly Jewish workforce took place during the Aktion Erntefest, thus concluding the Operation Reinhard in General Government.
+The wholesale massacre of its mostly Jewish workforce took place during the Aktion Erntefest, thus concluding Operation Reinhard in the General Government.

 Camp operation

 Two years into the invasion of Poland by Nazi Germany, in October 1942 Hauptsturmführer Amon Göth – soon to become the commandant of Kraków-Płaszów – visited Poniatowa with a blueprint for redevelopment.
 The construction of a brand new forced labor camp was assigned to Erwin Lambert.
 The camp was meant to supply workers for the Walter Többens army-uniform factory relocated from the vanishing Warsaw Ghetto, where at least 254,000 Jews were sent to Treblinka extermination camp in two months of summer 1942.
 Obersturmführer Gottlieb Hering was appointed the camp commandant.
 He was promoted to the rank of SS-Hauptsturmführer by Himmler in March 1943.

 The first transport of Jews arrived at Poniatowa in October 1942 from Opole where the ghetto liquidation to Sobibor extermination camp was under way.
 The new barracks were built.
 By January 1943 there were 1,500 Jews in the camp.
 In April 1943, during the Nazi eradication of the Warsaw Ghetto, about 15,000 more Polish Jews were delivered.
 For the next six months, they all produced fresh garments for the Wehrmacht.
 Due to the nature of the work performed, the prisoners were not maltreated like in most other camps.
 They were allowed to keep children through daycare, wear their own clothes, and retain their personal effects, because the new uniforms made by them, were great morale boosters at the Front.
 The Jewish tailors and seamstresses of Warsaw worked practically free of charge for the German war profiteer Walter Caspar Többens (Toebbens) who was making a fortune.
 He was later described as the anti-Schindler.
 The Jews of Poland were augmented by around 3,000 Slovakian and Austrian Jews (the camp elite) housed separately from the rest.